The History of PRINCE2

 2009 PRINCE2 Major Revision

 A major revision has seen the method made simpler and more easily customisable, a common request from users.
-The updated version has seven basic principles (not in the previous version) that contribute to project success:
+The updated version has seven basic principles (not in the earlier version) that contribute to project success:

-- Business Case.
+- Continued Business Justification.

-Overall the updated method aims to give project managers a better set of tools to deliver projects on time, within budget and to the right quality.
+The updated method aims to give project managers a better set of tools to deliver projects on time, within budget and to the right quality.

 PRINCE2 2009: What's Changed?